 Exercise mind vs. exercise heart: Currently, the team of CAL is dedicated to an on-going research project “Training-Induced Cognitive and Neural Plasticity of the Aging Brain: Effects of Self-guided Cognitive and Physical Training Programs (PAB)”.
 This project aims to compares the effects of cognitive and physical training in cognitive and neural plasticity in older adults.
-To evaluate neural plasticity, we will adopt the Event-Related Potential (ERP) technique to record brain activity during executive function tasks and a working memory task administered at pretest and posttest sessions.
+To evaluate neural plasticity, Event-Related Potential (ERP) technique will be adopted to record brain activity during executive function tasks and a working memory task administered at pretest and posttest sessions.
 In light of previous findings, we predict that the cognitive training effect will be ability-specific and more localized in electrical brain activity (specific to frontal lobe).
 In contrast, the physical training transfer effect will be smaller in magnitude, but broader in both behavioral and neural measures.
 We will also follow up to examine the long-term maintenance of the training benefits.